 For reference, here are some of tax rates for areas near Austin, Texas:

-These aren’t all the neighboring cities to Austin, but just a few to help you get an estimate of what they would be like.
+These aren’t all the neighboring cities to Austin, but just a few to help you get an estimate of what they would be like—the closer you are to the city, the higher the property taxes.
 To better assess your property taxes in Austin, please consult the appraisal district for your county.

 What does property tax revenue fund in Austin?